utf/alpha2conc/README.md

 carrier concentrations, resulting from a material being subjected to the AM1.5G solar spectrum.
 Only the absorption spectra of the material is required as input.

-A full explanation of the code is provided in a jupyter notebook:
+A full explanation of the code is provided in a [jupyter notebook](https://github.com/utf/alpha2conc/blob/master/tutorial_notebook.ipynb)

 Usage
 -----